ionutpetrache/frontend-guild-testing/README.md

 ### TestCafe further info
 * In order to invoke the tests on a specific browsers or on remote browsers have a look on the [package.json](e2e-tests/testcafe/package.json)

+### Visual validation
+* With visual validation you can create a baseline of images of your application or specific components / elements store them and during testing you generate another set.
+At the end you will compare the newly generated set with the baseline and you will have an image with the differences.
+This kind of testing can be use in order to spot the CSS issues as the other types of testing are focused more on functionality.

+In the example that I've implemented together with the Puppeteer example I am using [Resemble](https://github.com/Huddle/Resemble.js) to do the visual difference between the generated images.
+The diff image can be found after running the test in the [e2e-tests/puppeteer/output](e2e-tests/puppeteer/output) folder.